-The pivot to the virtual environment during the COVID-19 pandemic has brought opportunities just as it has presented challenges.
-Networking has taken on deeper significance, friendships are forged differently but are as valuable and important as always.
-We have learned to do things differently and to engage with the technology for teaching and learning.
-However, I am confident that during your tenure you will have the opportunity to experience the beauty of our campuses and to meet and engage your classmates face-to-face.
+The pivot to the virtual environment during the COVID-19 pandemic provided us with opportunities to review how we do many things.
+Blended learning is now mainstream rather than occasional.
+Networking has taken on deeper meaning.
+Friendships are forged differently but are as valuable and important as always.
+Notwithstanding the increased use of technology for learning, I am confident that you will have the opportunity to experience the beauty of our campuses and to meet and engage your classmates face-to-face.
 I encourage you to take full advantage of the academic and co-curricular opportunities available.
-Foster and nurture friendships, they will keep you focussed throughout your programmes and last into your professional lives.
+Foster and nurture friendships, they will keep you focused throughout your programs and last into your professional lives.
 Stay healthy, observe all protocols at the national and campus levels, they are in place to keep you safe.